-As both the designer and manufacturer of this motor, Grin has full discretion over the ill-defined concept of an official power rating, which can be any point in tin previous table.
-For the EU and Eurasia, we define the rated motor power as the maximum continuous output before thermal rollback in a worst-case scenario of a slow 70 rpm (approx 10 kph) hill climb.
+As both the designer and manufacturer of this motor, Grin has full discretion over its official power rating.
+For the EU and Eurasia, we define the rated motor power as the maximum continuous output before thermal rollback in a worst case scenario of a slow 100 rpm hill climb.
 As per Table 3, this is 250 watts.

-For Canada, we define the rated motor power as the maximum continuous output in a more modest hill climb at 120 rpm wheel speed, which is 500 watts.
-For the USA, we define the rated motor power as the general continuous power capability at 15 mph cycling speeds (~180 rpm), which is 750 watts.
+For Canada, we define the rated motor power as the maximum continuous output in a more modest hill climb at just under 200 rpm wheel speed.
+As per Table 3, that is 500 watts.

+For the USA, we define the rated motor power as the general continuous power capability at 20 mph cycling speeds (~250 rpm), which is 750 watts.

-Storage Injection
+Statorade Injection

-As shown in Table 3, motor performance at high loads is increased significantly by the addition of 10 mL of Statorade ferrofluid which helps conduct heat from the stator core to the motor ring.
-If you routinely see core temperature exceeding 100°C, we highly recommend adding 10 mL of Statorade to extend the usable power window before thermal rollback .Storagee is injected into the motor from a small M3 screw hole located on the right side plate.
-Add Statorade with a syringe tip with the hole on the bottom so that the fluid flows directly downwards and into the rotor magnets and avoids flowing over the motor bearings and torque sensor.
-Remember to put the screw back in to seal the hole.
+As shown in Table 3, motor performance at high loads is increased significantly by the addition of 8 mL of Statorade ferrofluid which helps conduct heat from the stator core to the motor ring.
+If you routinely see core temperature exceeding

+100°C, we highly recommend adding 8 mL of Statorade to extend the usable power window before thermal rollback.